 - If I get sick I’ll wear a mask or even if I don’t, I still wear one to protect myself from sick people lol.
 And the Japanese really love their mask.
 You should watch this video to learn why.

 - The need to react to everything.
 Eg: heeeeeeee and un un.

-- 30 minutes ride train is considered normal.
+- The 1-hour train ride is considered normal.

 - Saying oishisou whenever food comes and off to make several comments praising the food without even tasting it.

 - Separating trash and buying specific plastics to throw out the trash.
 When I lived in Himeji, we have to buy plastics to throw our trash.
 The clear one with red fonts is for combustible trash and the green one is for plastics.
 Now, the city that I live in Tokyo doesn’t require us to buy plastic trash so my money is saved.

 - Mastering the arts of walking fast without bumping into people.
 You need this skill if you live in big cities like Tokyo, Osaka or Kobe.
 When I first came to Japan, I went to a Japanese Language School situated right in Shinjuku and the first time I arrived at Shinjuku Station I was struck, pushed and almost fall to the ground by the busy Tokyoites who are going to work.
 Did I mention that Shinjuku Station is the busiest train station in Japan which accommodates 3.5 million people per day.
 I repeat, per day.
 And this research is done in 2015 so who knows how much the number has gone up since then.